pivotal/docs-tap/scst-scan/troubleshoot-rego.hbs.md

-# Troubleshooting Rego files with a scan policy
+# Troubleshoot Rego files with a scan policy

 This topic describes how to use an example output to troubleshoot your Rego file.
-You use a Rego file in Scan Policy custom resource.
+You use a Rego file in a scan policy custom resource.
 See [Enforce compliance policy using Open Policy Agent](./policies.hbs.md).

 For information about how to write Rego, see [Open Policy Agent documentation](https://www.openpolicyagent.org/docs/latest/policy-language/).